Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 04 · Agile Delivery and Product Evolution

-From prototype to standard of care seven years of the product in practice
+From prototype to widespread clinical use seven years of the product in practice

 Jintronix wireframes and prototype iterations